andrelbourgeois/park-my-bike/report.md

 # PARK MY BIKE
 Author: André Bourgeois
-Project: link to github repo with project work in / link to Edge Impulse projects
+Project: Github Repository and Edge Impulse Repository (Add links)

 ## Introduction
 This project details a study undertaken to understand whether a camera placed at a bicycle bay could be used to remotely inform cyclists of available parking spaces at that bicycle bay.
 In order to accomplish this, a deep learning model was developed and trained to detect bicycles.
 The idea being, that if the number of bicycles can be accurately obtained at a specific bicycle bay and there is previous knowledge regarding the number of parking spaces at that bicycle bay, then the difference between these numbers is the number of available parking spaces.
 This number can then be pushed - along with the device's location - to a popular mapping application for public use.
 The aim of this project, however, is not the design of this entire system, but instead the design and deployment of this system’s deep learning capability.
 Figure 1, below, provides a more tangible idea of what this system might look like in practice.